saraivaufc/saraivaufc/README.md

 ### Hi there, I'm Marciano Saraiva 👋

-Welcome to my GitHub profile!
-I'm a Software Developer with a strong focus on Python, Django, and data analysis, especially in the realm of geospatial data and remote sensing technologies.
+I'm a Senior Software Developer with a strong focus on Python, Django, and data analysis, especially in the realm of geospatial data and remote sensing technologies.
 With over 7 years of experience, I've been transforming complex challenges into innovative solutions in the agricultural sector and beyond.

 🔭 **I’m currently working on:**
 - Leading the development of remote sensing products at Brain Agriculture, using advanced AI models for agriculture mapping and satellite image processing.